 - 1080p (referred to as Full HD), is the digital standard and the perfect resolution for sharing your videos on social media, YouTube, and other platforms.
 Most video editing software can also play this back while editing with no issues (versus jumpy, frustrating playback that hinders your ability to see what you’re doing while editing).

-- 1440 – 2.7K – 4K.
+- 1440 – 2.7K – 4K – 5K.
 Why not shoot these?
-First, video at this resolution will most likely be scaled down to 1080 or 720p when uploaded to share with your friends.
+First, video at this resolution will most likely need to be scaled down to 1080 when uploaded to share with your friends.
 Second, depending on your mobile phone, you might run into compatibility issues trying to play back the footage (your phone must support HEVC).
-Third, these higher resolutions make editing very difficult unless you’re computer is super duper suped up.
-When I shoot 4K, I convert all footage into 1080p proxy files just so I can see and edit them.
+Third, these higher resolutions make editing very difficult unless your computer is super duper suped up.
+When I shoot 4K (and now 5K video with the Hero 9), I convert all footage into 1080p proxy files just so I can see and edit them.
 This is complicated and takes time.

 - Note: Of course there are many benefits to the higher resolutions, but stick with 1080p unless you’re a savvy editor.

 Frames Per Second: 60